The buzz surrounding the 2024 presidential election is heating up and the field is starting to narrow.

-Whether you think Joe Biden will retain the presidency (assuming he runs for a second term), whether you feel Donald Trump will regain his position as commander-in-chief or if you feel a new candidate will become the 47th president of the United States, we’re here to help you keep a handle on the odds.
+Whether you think Joe Biden will retain the presidency (assuming he runs for a second term), whether you feel Donald Trump will regain his position as commander-in-chief (despite his recent indictment) or if you feel a new candidate will become the 47th president of the United States, we’re here to help you keep a handle on the odds.

 2024 Presidential Election Odds

-With the Joe Biden administration struggling in current approval rating polls (41.8% overall, up from 38% over the summer), and the likelihood of an impending recession driven by a still-COVID-stricken climate, a modern-day housing crisis, and the supply chain issues driven by the conflict in Ukraine, the likelihood of Trump returning to the Oval Office seems greater every day — at least according to the oddsmakers.
+With the Biden administration struggling in approval rating polls, the likelihood of an impending recession driven by a still-COVID-stricken climate, a modern-day housing crisis, and the supply chain issues driven by the conflict in Ukraine, the likelihood of Trump returning to the Oval Office seems greater every day — at least according to the oddsmakers.

 If the GOP and conservative base within American politics rally behind Trump and determine that’s the more electable candidate between himself and Ron DeSantis, he’ll be a shoo-in for another nomination.